beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-This is especially useful if there is conditional and iteration logic used.
+Note that since empty arrays, objects, and null values are automatically removed, any null elements created during expression evaluation in arrays will be automatically removed during flattening.
+This behavior is particularly beneficial when using conditional and iteration logic.

 ### String concatenation